Judge upholds Montana's free-roaming bison plan

 By MATTHEW BROWN

-BILLINGS, Mont (AP) -- A decision to allow migrating bison to roam freely across 70,000 acres outside Yellowstone National Park goes before a Montana judge Monday, as local officials and ranchers press for restrictions on the animals' movements.
+BILLINGS, Mont (AP) -- Montana's decision to let migrating bison roam freely across 70,000 acres outside Yellowstone National Park was upheld by a court ruling Monday that dismissed a pair of lawsuits challenging the policy.